BrandExtract/jQuery-BEShare/README.md

-  'via': '', // string - username associated with the shared content, usually for Twitter 'onShare': null,  // function - to run when share button is clicked 'altLink': null  // boolean - to use "rel" parameter as the url to share });
+  'via': '', // string - username associated with the shared content, usually for Twitter 'onShare': null,  // function - to run when share button is clicked 'altLink': null  // boolean - to use "rel" parameter as the url to share 'removeHash': false // boolean - removes the hash part of the URL });
 ```